SachiAnantJadhav/Fee_management_system/README.md

 streamlit run frontend/app.py
 ```

-The frontend redirects requests through APIM and sends the bearer token in the `Authorization` header.
+Open the displayed local URL, sign in with Microsoft Entra ID, and use the dashboard associated with the `Administrator` or `Student` app role.
+The frontend redirects API requests through APIM and sends the bearer token in the `Authorization` header together with the `Ocp-Apim-Subscription-Key` header.
+Student accounts need a `student_id` claim in the access token to load their own fee record.

 ### 7. Run the Functions backend locally